- Home

 On The Map: The Royal Mile is located in Old Town Edinburgh, and runs between Edinburgh Castle & Holyrood Palace.

-The Royal Mile is the main thoroughfare of Old Town Edinburgh, and boasts a number of famous historical sites and buildings, as well as an impressive array of shops, eateries and pubs.
-The Royal Mile is actually more than a mile by 107 yards.
-It starts at the entrance to Edinburgh Castle & ends at the gates of Holyrood Palace.
-There are several independently named streets which connect to make up the Royal Mile: Castlehill, Lawnmarket, High Street, Cannongate, and Abbey Strand.
-The major attractions on the Royal Mile are: Edinburgh Castle, Holyrood Palace, The National Museum of Scotland & Camera Obscura - Scotland's oldest purpose-built attraction.
+It has a number of famous historical sites and buildings, as well as an impressive array of shops, restaurants, and pubs.
+(The Royal Mile is actually more than a mile by 107 yards.)
+There are several independently named streets that connect, making up the Royal Mile.
+These are Castlehill, Lawnmarket, High Street, Cannongate, and Abbey Strand.
+The major attractions on the Royal Mile are Edinburgh Castle, Holyrood Palace, The National Museum of Scotland, and Camera Obscura—Scotland's oldest purpose-built attraction.

 Edinburgh, Central Scotland

-On The Map: Edinburgh is located on the southern shore of the Firth of Forth.
-It is the capital city of Scotland.
-Situated in Scotland’s Central Belt, the city center is 2 ½ miles southwest of the shoreline of Leith and 26 miles inland, as the crow flies, from the east coast of Scotland and the North Sea at Dunbar.
-It is 332 miles north of London and 46 miles east of Glasgow.
+On The Map: Edinburgh is located on the southern shore of the Firth of Forth and is the capital of Scotland.
+Situated in Scotland’s Central Belt, the city center is 2 ½ miles southwest of the shoreline of Leith.
+Situated 332 miles north of London, and 46 miles east of Glasgow, Edinburgh is the bold heart of Scotland that invites exploration.

-Edinburgh is the bold heart of Scotland that invites exploration.
-From the ancient Edinburgh Castle, perched on a dormant volcanic plug, to narrow lanes, and royal Georgian neighborhoods, this city is enchanting.
+From ancient Edinburgh Castle, perched on a dormant volcanic plug, to narrow lanes and royal Georgian neighborhoods, this city is enchanting.
 Walk along the medieval walls.
 Expect surprising vistas and views of the sea.
 Discover quirky shops, whisky tasting, world-class restaurants, pub crawls, and friendly talk.
 Edinburgh is one joyous find after another.

 Arrive at